Bell’s Logo

 Bells Logo Until 2021

-On top was a red and gold emblem depicting a bell.
+On top was a red-and-gold emblem depicting a bell.
 That, in turn, was located against the background of a shield held on both sides by heraldic lions.
 The space above the shield was decorated with figured patterns and a rising sun with nine rays.
-To the left of the picture was written in italics the word “FINE,” and to the right – “AGED.”
+To the left of the picture, in italics, was the word “FINE,” and to the right, “AGED.”
 All the letters in the logo had serifs of different thicknesses.

 2021 – today